Joy Damousi

-Joy Damousi, AM, FASSA, FAHA is an Australian historian and Professor and Director of the Institute for Humanities and Social Sciences at Australian Catholic University.
+Joy Damousi, AM, FASSA, FAHA is an Australian historian and Dean of Arts, Professor and Director of the Institute for Humanities and Social Sciences at Australian Catholic University.
 She was Professor of History in the School of Historical and Philosophical Studies at the University of Melbourne for most of her career, and retains a fractional appointment.
 She was the President of the Australian Academy of the Humanities from 2017 to 2020.

 Early life and education

 Damousi was born in Melbourne, Victoria.
 Her parents George and Sophia migrated to Australia from Greece in 1956 and 1957 respectively.
 Damousi graduated from La Trobe University where she completed her Bachelor of Arts (with Honours) and the Australian National University where she graduated with a Doctor of Philosophy in 1987.

 Academic career

 Damousi held contract positions at Monash University (1988–1990), La Trobe University (1991), and the University of Melbourne (1992–1995) where she accepted a tenured position in 1996.
 She was appointed as Professor of History in 2004 and held positions of leadership within the University of Melbourne, including Associate Dean Research in the Faculty of Arts, Pro Vice Chancellor Research and also as the inaugural Head of the School of Historical Studies.

 Damousi was appointed as a Research Evaluation Committee Chair for the Humanities and Creative Arts disciplines as part the Excellence in Research for Australia (ERA) initiative of the Australian Research Council for 2012.
 On 18 November 2017 she was elected as President of the Australian Academy of the Humanities.
 From 2014 to 2015, she was also a member of the ARC Research Evaluation Committee Humanities and creative arts.

 As part of the Kathleen Fitzpatrick Laureate Fellowship in the 2000s, Damousi managed a related fellowship mentoring scheme.
 This scheme involved mentoring, training and workshops aimed to develop the careers of early career female researchers at the PhD level.